 Our SEND Information Report is offered alongside Hertfordshire’s SEND Local Offer.
 This can be found via: https://www.hertfordshire.gov.uk/microsites/local-offer/the-hertfordshire-local-offer.aspx

-Inclusion at King James Academy is not only designed to support our students through the academic side of school life, but also the social, emotional, behavioural and extra-curricular aspects.
+Inclusion at KJAR is not only designed to support our students through the academic side of school life, but also the social, emotional, behavioural and extra-curricular aspects.
 We strive to develop our students into people who can contribute positively to the world after compulsory school age.
 We want to help them to discover and develop their passions and interests through both curricular and extra-curricular opportunities.

 Through our SEN Information Report we hope to outline how our school offers support.

-Senior SENDCo - Mrs Cathy Holland – Currently completing the National Senco Award training
+SENDCo - Mrs Cathy Holland – National Senco Award

 How are students with SEN identified?

 We work closely with the first schools while students are in year 4 to ensure students with the most complex needs have a continuation of their support on transition.
-One of the SENDCos will attend EHCP reviews once firm applications have been made for King James Academy.
-The first schools will share SEN information with us once school places have been allocated in order to ensure there is no delay with putting students on our Additional Needs register on entry.
+The SENDCo will attend EHCP reviews on parental request, if they plan on naming King James Academy Royston in Section I. The first schools will share SEN information with us once school places have been allocated in order to ensure there is no delay with putting students on our Additional Needs register on entry.

-Students are tested on entry to King James Academy which helps us highlight students in need of additional support.
+Students complete baseline assessments on entry to KJAR which helps us highlight students in need of additional support.
 Initially support is offered through the Graduated Response and initiated by classroom differentiation.
 If students prove to need further support following this, the SEND department will consider additional interventions.

-Students can be identified for SEN support at any time during their careers at King James Academy.
+Students can be identified for SEN support at any time during their careers at KJAR.
 Teaching and support staff are key to this process.
-Teachers are able to refer students to the SENDCos if they feel that additional support is needed.
-SENDCos will also look at reading age data from our Star Reader tests as well as class assessments to be vigilant for students who are falling behind.
+Teachers are able to refer students to the SENDCo if they feel that additional support is needed.
+The SENDCo, literacy coordinator and Heads of Year will also look at reading age data from our Star Reader tests as well as class assessments to be vigilant for students who are falling behind.

 What kinds of SEN are provided for?

-King James Academy is an inclusive school and will provide for students with a range of SEN needs who are able, with reasonable adjustments, to access a mainstream education.
+King James Academy Royston is an inclusive school and will provide for students who are able, with reasonable adjustments, to access a mainstream education.

 SEN that we currently support include: